 Silver gives a metal feel, and this is a feature of high-end, industrial, and technological things.

 Using silver in your logo highlights the superior quality of the product and the company’s loyalty to the latest technologies and adds a luxurious atmosphere.

 It is used in the automotive industry, technology industry, fashion, and beauty.

 Examples: Renault, Honda, Mercedes, Apple, HP.

 There are so many things to say about colors.
-In the next article we’ll discuss how you can choose two or three colors for a logo.
-We’ll go trough different shades and we’ll discuss about the way we use accent color or predominant color.
+In the next article, we’ll discuss how you can choose two or three colors for a logo.
+We’ll go through different shades, and we’ll discuss the way we use accent color or predominant color.